Loss Functions for Detecting Outliers in Panel Data: The Loss Function

 Again, removing the expectation and taking the square root means that, on average,

 Rearranging and dividing both sides by $B^{1/2}$ obtains

 This means that, in this situation, we can use the loss functions (\ref{ell1}) and (\ref{L1}) with $q = –1/2$.
-Since the null distributions of B and F are assumed unknown, it is impossible to do any significance testing.
+Since the null distributions of $B$ and $F$ are assumed unknown, it is impossible to do any significance testing.
 Moreover, since we are dealing with the entire population, sampling theory breaks down.
 Even though estimates of $\rho$ and $\sigma$ can be computed from the data, it is unclear how to use normal (or any other distributional) theory for testing.
-The simplest thing to do in this situation is to rank the losses in descending order and empirically decide what the one critical value is.
+The simplest thing to do in this situation is to rank the losses in descending order and empirically decide which critical value to use.